amauboussin/ds-rpc/README.md

 ```

 Remotely executing R code will require R [https://www.r-project.org/](https://www.r-project.org/)

+After the server is running, you can test if it working by going to [http://127.0.0.1:5000/demo](http://127.0.0.1:5000/demo) in a browser.
+This will  send requests to the server via the JavaScript client library and display the results.

 After the dependencies are installed the server can be run with `python app.py`.